 Marshall and Debolt admit the task of having a unit that handles both hot logs and billets has not been totally problem-free.
 They chalk it up to normal start-up issues and praise the commitment of Belco’s customer service team, readily available throughout the start-up process that has required switching from hot logs to billets and back again.

-“They’ve been willing to work with us to get things right, and they definitely stand behind their equipment,” says Marshall.
-“Computer programming issues are a given during startup and Belco’s technicians have worked with us on a day-by-day basis to make things right,” adds Debolt.
+“They’ve been willing to work with us to get things right and they definitely stand behind their equipment,” says Marshall.
+“Computer programming issues are a given during startup and Belco’s technicians have worked with us on a day-by-day basis,” adds Debolt.

 SEI’s Hot Log Saw System

 - Features flat and square sawed ends on billets

 - Reduces extruded profile scrap due to blistering

 - Improves extruded profile quality